stacks-network/stacks-core/sip/sip-001-burn-election.md

 The fork choice rule effectively menas that in order to produce a fork that is _h_ blocks deep, the majority of leaders must spend _O(h)_ epochs producing it.
 However, the rate at which burn tokens are destroyed effects how easy or expensive it is to carry out a deep fork.
-If the rate fluctuates both drastically and suddenly, a few well-placed leaders can carry out a deep fork before the rest of the network has a chance to react to it:
+If the rate drops suddenly, then a few well-placed leaders can carry out a cheap deep fork before the rest of the network has a chance to react to it.

-* A few rich leaders can quickly dominate the sortition process (and rewards) by suddenly increasing their burn rate, and effectively take over the chain before other participants have had a chance to react.

-* A few high-burn leaders can all stop burning at the same time, leading to a sudden decrease in the burn rate.
-This would make it easy for opportunistic attackers to cheaply produce an alternative fork before honest participants can react.

-In order to give the network a chance to react to sudden increases or decreases in burn rate, the Stacks blockchain "smooths out" its measured burn rate.
-To do so, it implements a "burn window" whereby it decides how much cryptocurrency all participants must destroy in order for *any* leaders to be selected (regardless of which chain tip).
+In order to give the network a chance to react to sudden decreases in burn rate, the Stacks blockchain only allows sortition if the burn rate holds steady, and delays it if the burn rate drops.
+It does so by measuring the average burn rate across a variable number of blocks called the "burn window."
+Using the burn window, the Stacks blockchain determines how much cryptocurrency all participants must destroy in order for *any* leaders to be selected (regardless of which chain tip).
 This measurement includes **all** block commitments and **all** user burns -- even well-formed burns for otherwise invalid or missing blocks.

-The purpose of the burn window is to ensure that a deep fork takes _O(h + d)_ epochs to create, where _d_ is a function of the rate at which the burn rates change.
-Higher burn rate fluctuations make it so a deep fork takes longer to carry out.

 The burn window is measured over a variable-length sequence of epochs, and is used to calculate a "burn quota."
-The burn quota is used to (1) determine how much cryptocurrency must be burned in all epochs in the window in order for the next sortition to occur, and (2) cap the maximum amount of cryptcurrency that will be accepted for a block built on a non-canonical fork.
 The burn quota is controlled via a negative feedback loop, whereby the burn quota is additively increased with excessive burns and multiplicatively decreased in the absence of burns.
 The Stacks blockchain tracks an average burns/window value to determine which action to